system76/code-of-conduct/README.md

    productive criticism, thoughts, and ideas - assume that everyone here has good intention before we respond, or contribute to the group.

+5. No discrimination

+   You must provide a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 This Code is not complete.
 It is an inspirational guide to making awesome things together.
 It speaks to the core of the System76 environment, where smart people can make really cool things they love.

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at hosting@system76.com.
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Further details of specific enforcement policies may be posted separately.

 The System76 Code of Conduct is licensed under the Creative Commons Attribution-Share Alike 3.0 license.
 You may re-use it for your own project, and